To view, download, or print a copy of the guide here is the PDF file.

-Once your child can sit up without falling, hold her head up on her own, and fit into a helmet, she is most likely ready to ride in a front- or rear-mounted bike seat, cargo box bike or trailer.
+Once children can sit up without falling, hold their heads up on their own, and fit into a helmet, they are most likely ready to ride in a front- or rear-mounted bike seat, cargo box bike or trailer.

 Typically have lower weight limits, so these work best as an option up to age three.
 Allows you to see what your toddler is up to while riding.
 Can attach to your bike stem or frame.